It’s not a wise decision to invest a lot of money in buying an expensive, heavy duty winch for small to medium-duty jobs.

 - Two rigging hooks are included on both the front and rear.

 - An integrated load limiter is there.
-It features audible feedback when the highest weight limit is reached, and disconnect the drive from the winch.
+It features audible feedback when the highest weight limit is reached, and disconnects the drive from the winch.

 - A top-notch 30’ wire rope and hawse fairlead is integrated into the system.